 The verdict: It can be substituted for rice in almost any recipe and it is easy to prepare in the microwave.
 It’s full of flavour and a nutritious low-GI option.

 What is it?
 While not strictly a grain, kañiwa is a small dark red seed native to Peru and Bolivia.
-It’s dark red in color and about half the size of a quinoa seed.
+It’s dark red in colour and about half the size of a quinoa seed.

 Taste: Since it is related to quinoa the taste is very similar, imparting a mild nutty flavour, but without the bitterness.